 Some people choose to also buy a local SIM card, but I don’t really see why you’d need one if you have a portable wifi device.
 You can make calls via Whatsapp or other apps on your phone.

 If you speak English, you have nothing to worry about when visiting Iceland.
 Everyone seems to speak English so you will not need to learn Icelandic.
-Unless you want to, of course.
+However, it might be useful to learn a few words of Icelandic.
+Even if just to better understand the names of the places you’ll be visiting.

 Remember the impossible name of the volcano that erupted a few years ago – Eyjafjallajökull?
 Ask Icelanders how to pronounce it so you can impress everyone back home.